rsanche4/Raccoon-Engine/README.md

 ### 9. Textures & Skyboxes

 There is no limits on the size of the textures that you want to display.
 It is recommended however that you do not include really huge texture files as they simply occupy more space.
-The same goes for skyboxes.
-The Skybox in particular does have 1 limitation: it needs to be 4 times the size of the game's width, and the same height as the game's.
+The skybox in particular does have 1 limitation: it needs to be 4 times the size of the game's width, and the same height as the game's.
 Since I decided to lock the engine at 640x480 for best performance and retro aesthetic, the skybox thus needs to be 4*640x480 in size, or 2560x480.
 This is important!
 If you for some reason give a skybox that has a different size, it is probable the engine will either crash or display some bizarre skybox.

 ### 10. Collision Handling